EvanGee/OpenEthereumWallet/README.md

 # API
-Parameters are the application-type/json body of your request it will return json for most of the responses
-In the future I want to make everything returns {action, payload} format, so it is easy to structure in a front end application
+Parameters are the application-type/json body of your request every api responses includes a json string "{action:endpoint, payload:response} format, so it is easy to structure in a front end application, like if you were using React/redux for instance

 ## Accounts:
 url = http://127.0.0.1:port/accounts
 ### GET __**/getAccounts**__
 Paramaters: None
-returns: a list of all encrypted keys, this is useful for exporting them, do so with the greatest of care.
+returns: {action:"getAccounts", payload: [accounts]}

 ### GET __**/getPublicAddresses**__
 Paramaters: None
-returns: a list of all public address
+returns: {action: "getPublicAddresses", payload: [addresses]}

 ### GET __**/defaultAddress**__
 Paramaters: None